PrefectHQ/prefect/docs/api-ref/overview.md

 Prefect 2 provides a number of programmatic workflow interfaces.
 Each API is documented in this section.

-- The Prefect Python API is used to build, test, and execute workflows against the Orion workflow engine.
+- The Prefect Python API is used to build, test, and execute workflows against the Prefect orchestration engine.
 This is the primary user-facing API.
-- The Prefect Orion Python API is used by the Orion server to work with workflow metadata and enforce orchestration logic.
-This API is primarily used by Orion developers.
+- The Prefect Server API is used by the server to work with workflow metadata and enforce orchestration logic.
+This API is primarily used by Prefect developers.
 - The [Prefect REST API](/api-ref/rest-api/) is used for communicating data from clients to the Prefect server so that orchestration can be performed.
 This API is mainly consumed by clients like the Prefect Python Client or the server dashboard.

 !!! note "Prefect REST API interactive documentation"